Culture, Arts & Media

 Barbara Kruger turned advertising language into critique.
 Lawrence Weiner treated language itself as sculptural material.
 Judy Chicago made installation, education, and feminist argument part of the work rather than context around it.
 Richard Serra changed how scale and space could act on a viewer's body.

-This is one of the strongest through-lines in the existing corpus: Jewish artists often matter because they changed not only what art depicts, but how it occupies public space, institutional space, and the language of display.
+This is one of the strongest through-lines in the existing corpus: Jewish artists often matter because they changed what art depicts and how it occupies public space, institutional space, and the language of display.

 Painting stayed central, but not in one voice